-Synteny visualization tools (i.e. Mauve [22], BRIG [36], genePlotR) are often used for genome comparative studies.
+Synteny visualization tools (e.g. Mauve [22], BRIG [36], genePlotR) are often used for genome comparative studies.
 Such tools allow visual inspection of large and small genome rearrangements.
 The number of genomes which can be effectively compared with such approach ranges from a few to several dozens.
 Meanwhile, hundreds and even thousands of genomes are available for some species now.
 This large amount of genomes may be used to gain new information about genome variability, genome architecture, and structure of operons.
 To analyze efficiently large sets of genomes we propose a graph-based approach, in which genes are represented with nodes that are connected depending on their co-localization (neighborhood).

 Graphs were previously applied to analyze genome changes in a form of breakpoint graphs [37], which is useful to reconstruct possible ancestral states but, in our opinion, are not convenient for visualization properties.
 They also were used to represent known genome variants to increase mapping quality [38].
 To our knowledge, gene neighborhood graph visualization is available only in FindMyFriends R package beside GCB.